 What’s been the most surprising thing about organising all of this?

 A: I’m an 18-year-old girl, I didn’t expect this to happen now.
 I’m going to uni in September.
 I think the thing that’s hurt me are the people who don’t have belief in me as a young black woman.
 Right now, I’m just trying to process my emotions and I’m trying to tell myself that what I’m doing is good because the amount of hate that I’ve been getting from a lot of people on both sides telling me it’s bad.
 I’m really trying to compose myself and put my energy into the fight rather than into irrelevant people.

 T: We’re already the angry black women, so we can’t be angrier.
 They’ll spin it whatever way they can so we have to keep our heads above water.
 I think the fact that so many non-black people are supporting us, is going to make it a lot easier.
 So many of my white friends have been on it!
-A: Same!